A physics-informed and attention-based graph learning approach for regional electric vehicle charging demand prediction: Model evaluation

 \section{Model evaluation}

 In this section, the proposed approach is evaluated on an EV charging dataset collected in Shenzhen and compared with other representative prediction models.
 Moreover, ablation experiments are conducted to verify the necessity of each part of the proposed model.
-Note that the datasets and code used in this paper are available upon request.
+Note that the datasets and code used in this paper are shared in Github, and downloadable from the link \footnote{https://github.com/IntelligentSystemsLab/ST-EVCDP}.